Story of ¿qué?

 Well if you are not familiar with the Spanish language, “Qué” is the Spanish word for “What”.
 Qué IS what.

-This is my life folks.
+This is my life, Queridos.

 It took that 4th grader until she was a Freshman in college to try Spanish again but she hasn’t stopped.
 Thank God for my willingness to learn in this stage.
 I’ve almost got it.